davo0411/community-shaders-branding/features/README.md

 - **comparison-images/** - Before/after comparisons and side-by-side feature demonstrations
 - **promotional/** - Marketing materials, social media posts, and feature announcements

-All materials are copyrighted.
-See LICENSE file for usage restrictions.
+All materials are copyrighted except for user-contributed media (for example, screenshots, videos, or artwork) which remain the copyright of their original authors unless those contributors explicitly grant a broader license.
+See [LICENSE](../LICENSE) for full details and usage restrictions.